-Again, this varies slightly from province to province, but for British Columbia and Alberta, employees are entitled to 5 unpaid days each 12-month period for sick leave or family responsibility leave.
+Again, this varies slightly from province to province.
+In British Columbia, employees are entitled to 5 paid sick days and an additional 3 unpaid sick days for each 12-month period.
 The Canadian Labour Code also includes 3 paid days after an employee has been at the company for three consecutive months.
 Employees are also entitled to other leaves of absence which include:

 10 unpaid days/year domestic violence leave

 3 unpaid days/year personal injury or illness leave